AI & Yoga: Simple Tips And Tricks For Yoga Teachers

 Take a moment to inquire or check that your program meets the new standards and that they are committed to offering you a well-balanced experience that focuses on more than just practicing asanas.

-Here’s the deal, at the end of the day as yoga teachers we are working with bodies and a deep comprehensive understanding of how the body works.
+Here’s the deal: at the end of the day, as yoga teachers, we are working with bodies and a deep, comprehensive understanding of how the body works.
 What we need to know about anatomy and physiology to keep our students safe is essential.
-One of the topics that most recent grads say they still don’t have a strong grasp on after their training is anatomy.

 A great source for yoga anatomy is David Keil at Yoganatomy.

 One of the toughest choices you may be faced with is what lineage you will choose to study.
-Each training should have a clear explanation of which style of yoga you will be focusing on.
+Each training should have a clear explanation of which style of yoga training you will be focusing on.
 Although I believe it is important to have an understanding of the other practices - there should be one that is your primary focus in each yoga teacher training.

 When picking the lineage, just think about what type of a teacher would you like to be.
 Do you love your daily vinyasa class that keeps you moving and flowing throughout the class?
 Or perhaps you prefer more static holds like you would find in a Hatha yoga, or maybe another style like Kundalini yoga or Ashtanga speaks to you.
 There isn’t a wrong choice here as there are many wonderful styles and it is up to you and what you want to teach.